 - They require you to have a certain type of vehicle.

 Toy haulers are fifth-wheel trailers with the ability to stow away a “toy,” like an ATV, motorcycle, golf cart, scooters, or other types of fun vehicles.
-This option is great for people who need the space to tow adventure gear that
+This option is great for people who need space to tow adventure gear.

 Some benefits of toy haulers are: